MiLandry/Landry-Enterprise-Specification/readme.md

 * Provide out-of-the-box solutions to common recurring engineering challenges

 * Leverage open source libraries whenever possible

 * Follow best practices and update the specification as needed to implement the most common standards and practices

 * Use interfaces and plugin architecture to facilitate swapping out modules and implementations for special use cases

 * Keep things as simple as possible

-To me, an enterprise platform implements the following points in the following method
+## A list of specifications that every project must solve to implement the LES

 Software Layer

 * Authorization, and Authentication
+	* Following the OAuth Specification

 * Navigation and Routing, if applicable
+	* No specific guidance

 * Support for reading and storing and configuring Environmental variables.
-See The Landry Environment Variable Specification (LEVS)
+See [The Landry Environment Variable Specification (LEVS)](https://github.com/MiLandry/Landry-Enterprise-Specification/blob/main/LEVS/landry-environment-variables-specfification.readme.md)

- * Out of the box support for Material Design, an opensource set of guidelines for layouts and UI/UX, so that efforts go towards solving problems over reinventing look and feel.
+* Out of the box support for good User Interface and experience
+	* Following the specification for Material Design, an opensource set of guidelines for layouts.
+* Declarative and automated support for being able to CReate, Update, and Delete business entities (CRUD)
+	* Specifically, it should use REST as a protocol, following the  [Open Api Specification](https://swagger.io/resources/open-api/) (OAS)

- * Declaritive approach to forms
+* Declarative approach to forms

-	 * Ideally, the user facing application should be able to read metadata regarding an entity from a CRUD service backing it (EG swagger, openAPI) and automatically render a form without engineering interference.
+	* Specifically, forms should be generated via the specification created from OAS.
-	 *
+* Search and query functionality

- * Back end applications: CRUD applications Should be generated via a declarative approach eg swaggerhub.
+	* No Guidance aside from, at a minimum, searching, sorting, and filtering should be supported
+* Workflow Engine support or Finite state machine support
+	* No guidance yet, may add later
 * container ready
+	* No guidance on a specific vendor

 * cloud / infra ready
+	* No guidance on specifics

-* Mindful of developmental processes
+## Mindful of developmental processes

 * In a means that is 'easy'.
 No special setup and environmental configuration.

 * Developer setup is completely automated.
 The developer only needs to run simple scripts to initialize and start the application.

 * Hot reloading, instant feedback for changes

 * Dependency management

 * Scripting for initialization and running